paulmalherbe/Tartan/doc/BWL.rst

 + **Draw Base** - By pre-allocated Position, Rating or a Combination of both.
 + **Rating Order** - Whether the rating system is ascending or descending, like golf handicaps.
 + **Mixed Ratings** - Whether to use different ratings for mixed gender draws.
++ **Default Team Size** - When doing a tabs-in draw use this as the default team size.
 + **Replace Fours** - When doing a trips tabs-in draw use pairs instead of fours for eight players.
 + **Weeks Between Draws** - The minimum number of weeks that team members should not be in the same team again.
 They could however be drawn to play against them.
 + **Rate - Member** - The member's rate.